stolostron/cluster-templates-operator/README.md

 ```

- 3. Allow to create the template in this namespace
+ 3. (Optional) Allow to create the template in this namespace
 ```yaml
 apiVersion: clustertemplate.openshift.io/v1alpha1
 kind: ClusterTemplateQuota